Use of Editors

 The Editors’ Association of Canada

 The Editors’ Association of Canada provides editing services for students, government, not-for-profit, and academic individuals and organizations.
 The editors are independent practitioners who provide various kinds of editing services.

 The Association has developed guidelines to assist thesis/dissertation supervisors and their students in determining whether professional editing should be obtained and the type of the editing that is needed.
 A sample contract that clarifies the specific editing role and expectations of all parties can be found on their website.
 The website specifies editing for doctoral theses, however, each editor is an independent practitioner and when approached will determine the type of documents they will edit.
 The costs related to the editing are the responsibility of the student.

-- Download Guidelines for Editing Theses (PDF - 46KB)
+- Download Guidelines for Editing Theses (Doc - 1.08MB)

 Updated March 11 2019 by Student & Academic Services